How To Identify Cricket & Termite Droppings

 Discovering Termite Droppings

-The first sign of termite presence or infestation may be mud tunnels that always run up walls, woods or foundations.
+The first sign of termite presence or infestation may be mud tunnels that always run up walls, wood, or foundations.
 These insects are specifically attracted to damp wood, mostly found in basements, tunnels, or areas with very high humidity.
-These tunnels are created by subterranean type of termites who often use there frass or feces as part of the building material for the pellet-like tubes.
+These tunnels are created by the subterranean type of termites who often use their frass or feces as part of the building material for the pellet-like tubes.
 When it comes to the Phoenix area you won’t be likely to find subterranean type termites.
 The Western Drywood termites, the most destructive termites, can be found throughout Arizona.

 Drywood termite colonies frequently eject grain-like pellets through a small hole over the external surface of wood and within the internal termite galleries.
 Most of these pellets are often found in small heap piles near or below infested wood.
 These pellet heaps are typically a lighter color than cricket dropping piles.
 Drywood termite pellets are a strong warning sign of termite activity within your home.

 Drywood droppings, or frass, can be of different colors.
 This greatly depends on the color of the wood the termites have been eating.
-It’s a fact that all drywood droppings are six sided.
+It’s a fact that all drywood droppings are six-sided.

 Drywood termite droppings look a lot like wet coffee grounds or beans mixed with sand gravel.
-Termite fecal pellets are rice-shaped, hard, elongated and relatively less than 0.04 inches long.
+Termite fecal pellets are rice-shaped, hard, elongated, and relatively less than 0.04 inches long.
 These droppings are not harmful or smelly.

 Soon after termites reproduce or swarm and locate a new nest, they often shed their wings.
 These little wings normally look like scraped fish scales and are commonly found piled together like termite frass.
 Equally, noticing a pile of discarded wings does not necessarily mean you are infested with termites, but it can mean that they are nearby.
 Therefore, if you notice wings next to insect droppings this could mean that the pellets belong to termites and not crickets.
-If you’d like to read more about eliminating termites through eco-friendly techniques try reading our previous post – “5 Eco-Friendly Solutions for Termite Control”.
+If you’d like to read more about eliminating termites through eco-friendly techniques try reading our “5 Eco-Friendly Solutions for Termite Control” post.

-Contact The Experts at Green Home Pest Control
+Contact The Experts At Green Home Pest Control